Search Icon Search site

 Derrick Coltrane, 40, and Ira Shaw-Bates, 22, are charged with unarmed carjacking for their alleged involvement in an incident on June 6 on the 300 block of N Street, NE.

 According to court documents, the victim was standing outside the front passenger door of his car when Coltrane allegedly approached demanding his phone.
 Shaw-Bates then allegedly approached as well and Coltrane demanded the victim’s car keys while physically searching him.
-Coltrane and Shaw-Bates allegedly then drove off in the victims car with the wallet and keys.
+Coltrane and Shaw-Bates allegedly then drove off in the victims car with his wallet and keys.

 During the hearing, scheduling conflicts were raised.
 Initially the issue was that Shaw-Bates was scheduled for trial in another case.
 The prosecution and Shaw-Bates’ defense attorneys, Damayanti Desai and Varsha Govindaraju, then had availability issues that prevented Judge McLean from scheduling a joint trial with the two co-defendants.